Pitkin County, Colorado

 While the following information is deemed to be accurate, it is not meant to be a comprehensive explanation of the laws governing tax lien sales and redemptions in Colorado.
 It is strongly recommended that the bidder review Colorado Revised Statutes, Title 39, Article 11 (Sale of Tax Liens) and Article 12 (Redemptions) prior to participating in a tax lien sale auction.

 Public tax lien sales in Colorado are usually held in either November or December each year.

-The annual rate of redemption interest shall be nine percentage points above the Federal Reserve Bank discount rate as of September 1st and shall be rounded to the nearest full percent.
-On September 1, 2016 the Federal Reserve discount rate was .75%.
-Therefore, the redemption rate for certificates sold in 2016 will be 10%.
-One twelfth (1/12) of this rate or 0.833% will accrue each month in interest.
+The annual rate of redemption interest shall be nine percentage points above the Federal Reserve Bank discount rate as of September 1st, and shall be rounded to the nearest full percent.
+Therefore, the redemption rate for certificates sold in 2022 will be 12%.
+One twelfth (1/12) of this rate will accrue each month in interest.
 In computing the amount of interest due, portions of months shall be counted as whole months.

 The person paying the highest amount at the sale is issued a Certificate of Purchase.
 This is a negotiable document representing a lien on the property and it is valid for 15 years.
 Interest is earned at the rate stated on the certificate with portions of calendar months considered as whole months.
 Premiums do not earn interest.

 After the sale, a buyer list will be provided to successful bidders.
 This list will include the certificate numbers, parcel numbers and total amount paid for each item.
 It is the buyer’s responsibility to keep records of their certificates purchased.

 The redemption amount paid to the certificate buyer will be the certificate face amount (tax, interest, advertising, and fees), plus interest earned through the date of redemption.
 The buyer does not recover the premium paid over the face amount.